Education for reconciliation

 What's happening?

-The goal of the collaboration between the Social Sciences and Humanities Research Council (SSHRC) and the National Centre for Truth and Reconciliation (NCTR) is to support the establishment of a national research program in response of the Call to Action 65.
-This national research program will take the form of a reconciliation network that required the creation of a coordinating body called the Coordination Hub (RNCH).
+The goal of the collaboration between the Social Sciences and Humanities Research Council (SSHRC) and the National Centre for Truth and Reconciliation (NCTR) is to support the establishment of a national research program in response to Call to Action 65.
+This national research program will take the form of the Reconciliation Network that required the creation of a coordinating body called the Coordination Hub (RNCH).

-Launched last Summer for a Fall 2022 attribution, the Coordination Hub for the reconciliation network was a one-time special initiative that led to the award of an institutional Connection Grant, valued at $100,000 annually for 7 years, for a total of $700,000.
+The Coordination Hub for the Reconciliation Network was a one-time special initiative that led to the award of an institutional Connection Grant, valued at $100,000 annually for 7 years.

-This grant awarded to the NCTR to create the Coordination Hub will enable it to support solid interactions between the network's participating researchers, their organizations and communities and develop efficient activities.
+This directed grant awarded to the NCTR to create the Coordination Hub will enable it to support solid interactions between the network's participating researchers, their organizations and communities and to develop meaningful and efficient activities.
 The Coordination Hub will ensure:

 • administrative support for knowledge mobilization activities of the reconciliation network